onepf/OpenIAB/unity_plugin/README.md

 One simple step.
 Download Unity [package](http://127.0.0.1) and import it in your project.
 There is OpenIAB.jar file in the package, which contains compile output of the plugin and of the [OpenIAB](/onepf/OpenIAB) library.
 There is also AndroidManifest.xml in the /Assets/Plugins/Android.
 Developer can add project specific settings to it.

-You can run demo scene with some test buttons.
+Now you can run demo scene with some test buttons.

 API
 =====